AbhijithSanthoshJaya/bencodedecoder/README.md

 # A Python library that decodes a valid Bencoded data input

 The module supports all 4 bencode data types.

-##Installation
+# Installation

-Use the package manager [pip] install [git+https://github.com/AbhijithSanthoshJaya/bencode-decoder.git]
+Use the package manager [pip] install [git+https://github.com/AbhijithSanthoshJaya/bencodedecoder.git]

+# Usage